Route 53 Latency-Based Routing Failover Configuration

 - D.Configure weighted routing policies with equal weights for all regions.

-Why B: Option B is correct because it combines latency-based routing with health checks and active-passive failover, which allows Route 53 to route traffic to the region with the lowest latency under normal conditions and automatically fail over to the passive region if the active region's health check fails.
+Why B: It combines latency-based routing with health checks and active-passive failover, which allows Route 53 to route traffic to the region with the lowest latency under normal conditions and automatically fail over to the passive region if the active region's health check fails.
 This meets the high availability and automatic failover requirements by leveraging Route 53's DNS failover mechanism, which updates DNS responses based on health check status.

 This ANS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the ANS-C01 exam.